jimmy-print/DynamicJRE/README.md

 ### Todo
 Not all episodes have a "Download this episode" link.
 Implement another way of finding the latest episode number.

+Add testing for downloading the actual episodes without downloading the entire mp3 file.